-A few things are obvious: Mlinko composed her poem in terza rima, the rhyme scheme used by Dante in the Divine Comedy.
+A few things are obvious: Mlinko composed her poem in an urban rap-sody of terza rima, the rhyme scheme used by Dante in the Divine Comedy.
 For most of us poetry geeks, this conjures Inferno.
 Yet, as Dante well knew, a literary journey to Hell/Hades will necessarily import Greco-Roman mythology.
 So the references in “Cottonmouth” to the River Styx, the boundary between earth and the underworld, and the tragic love story of Orpheus and Eurydice seem like natural fits.
 How we get to this mythic setting, i.e., its nexus with the contemporary world, is interesting.

 From these mythic and real world components, Mlinko invokes multiple tropes and memes:

 (a) The image of the snake in the eponymous “cottonmouth” (aka “water moccasin”) unites all elements of the poem.
 It primarily refers to the viper that killed Eurydice and indirectly caused the death of Orpheus.
 The poem’s central (fifth) stanza links the viper with Eurydice’s absent footwear, as well as those tragic affairs of the heart and the intoxicating highs of love that Mkinko’s poem traffics in.
 The alliterative “Distilled to systole-diastole” is the action of the heartbeat, the essential engine to which all life and love is distilled, but might also refer to the particular way snake venom acts on the heart in order to kill.